SemanticMediaWiki/SemanticScribunto/README.md

 ## Tests

-This extension provides unit and integration tests that are run by GitHub Actions on every push, and can also be executed locally using the `composer phpunit` command from the extension base directory.
+This extension provides unit and integration tests and is usually run by a [continues integration platform][GitHub Actions] but can also be executed locally using the shortcut command `composer phpunit` from the extension base directory.
 The following commands are provided for running specific suites:

 - `composer unit` to run all unit tests